anicholakos/complete_fxos_tutorial/source/episode04.rst

 Submitting to Firefox Marketplace
 ---------------------------------

 We shall now start looking into the submission process for the Firefox Marketplace.
-Do keep in mind that I will take the Zipcodes application that we developed in Episode 2.
+Do keep in mind that I will take the Zipcodes app that we developed in Episode 2.

 * Since we are delivering a packaged application to the Firefox Marketplace, we need to compress all the files that comprise the application into a single ZIP file.
 That is required by the Marketplace.
 So the first step is to take all the files and compress them.
 A sample screenshot is shown below.
 It shows the entire Zipcodes App directory and I am simply zipping up the entire set of files to a ZIP file.
 Use any ZIP utility of your choice.

 .. image:: illustrations/episode04/compress1.png
    :alt: Compressing an app